 With physically-backed gold ETFs, the ETF buys physical gold and each unit of the ETF represents ownership of the gold, while Gold miner ETFs invest in stocks of companies that mine or produce gold.

-Pros and Cons of Investing in Gold ETFs
+Pros and Cons of Gold ETFs in Canada

 Just like other types of investments, there are several pros and cons of gold ETFs that you need to know before investing in them.
 Here are some of the advantages and disadvantages of gold ETFs: